Premium Processing Service: Reception

-Proposals to expand the Premium Processing Service to other visa categories
+Expansion proposals

 On his personal blog The Asylumist, lawyer Jason Dzubow has mooted the idea of extending premium processing to asylum applications, so that the influx of funds could help the USCIS spend more resources to clear a huge backlog of cases.

 There have also been repeated requests to the USCIS to enable premium processing for Form I-526 applications that are a first step to obtaining an EB-5 visa (investor visa).
 The USCIS itself came up with proposals in August 2011 that would allow Premium Processing Service requests for EB-5 investor applications (made on Form I-526) for projects that were fully developed and ready to go.
 However, as of April 2015, the Premium Processing Service is still restricted only to Form I-129 and Form I-140 petitions.

 After the Emergency Stopgap USCIS Stabilization Act of October 2020 directed USCIS to offer the Premium Processing Service for Form I-539 and Form I-765 in addition to Forms I-129 and I-140, the American Immigration Council published a letter on March 9, 2021, with many signatories, urging USCIS to expand the use of Premium Processing Service per the legislation.